Forbidden Corner: History

-In 2022 the biggest changes took place within the Management team and Leo Morris became Director and Chief Operating Officer with a desire to take the family estate into a sustainable long term future.

 Garden

 The garden features statues, sculptures, towers, tunnels, a labyrinth (with revolving floor), a 12 ft conifer dog's head, a 20 ft oak green man, water fountains, as well as grottoes.
-It also has a cafe and gift shop.
+It also has a café and gift shop.
 It covers 4 acre.

 It is set out as a maze, and visitors are given a checklist of things to find on their visit.
-A brass rubbing sheet is also available to complete which 15 plaques hidden around the attraction.
+A brass rubbing sheet is also available to complete, with 15 plaques hidden around the attraction.

 The garden was voted the best European folly of the 20th century by the Folly Fellowship and best children's attraction in Yorkshire.
 It was rated as one of the top 10 follies by Huffington Post.
 Admission is by tickets pre-purchased online or pre-booked from an office in Middleham.
-As of 2018 the price for Adults is £12.50, Seniors £11.50, Children £10.50 and a Family (2 adults and 2 children) £44.
+As of 2024, the price for adults is £17.60, seniors £16.50, children £15.60 and a family (two adults and two children) £60.